 1. Is it Genuine?

 If you are going to be buying a fairly used laptop, then chances are you are looking to buy a laptop with a good and well-known brand, and therefore it is likely that it is still more expensive than a less well-known brand or a knock off.
 So, before you pay for a used laptop, you need to make sure it is genuine.
-The easiest way to do this is to look for the product code or serial number of the laptop, every laptop must have one.
-Once you find this, go on the manufacturers website and search for the laptop using the serial number or product code, and then confirm that the specs on the website matches the specs of the one you are about to buy.
+The easiest way to do this is to look for the product code or serial number of the laptop, everyone must have one.
+Once you find this, go on the manufacturer’s website and search for the laptop using the serial number or product code, and then confirm that the specifications on the website matches the specifications of the one you are about to buy.

 2. Has it been stolen?

 Under Nigerian Law, it is illegal to receive stolen goods.
 So if you knowingly buy a laptop which is stolen, you are committing a crime and can be arrested and prosecuted.
-Even though you paid for the laptop, the issue is that you were aware or you should have reasonably been aware that the laptop was stolen.
-Apart from the real threat of being arrested, there is also the reality that if the real owner found the laptop, they could take it from you.
-This is because of the legal maxim – nemo dat quod non habet, which literally means ‘you cannot give what you do not have’, so in this case since the seller was never the owner of the laptop and therefore did not have any original ownership title to the laptop at the time of the sale, it means you did not acquire any ownership rights
+Even though you paid for it, the issue is that you were aware or you should have reasonably been aware that it was stolen.
+Apart from the real threat of being arrested, there is also the reality that if the real owner found it, they could take it from you.
+This is because of the legal maxim – nemo dat quod non habet, which literally means ‘you cannot give what you do not have’, so in this case since the seller was never the owner of the laptop and therefore did not have any original ownership title to it at the time of the sale, it means you did not acquire any ownership rights

 So how do you ensure the laptop is not stolen?
 Well, there are different ways you can go about this.
-Firstly, ask the seller to show you the receipt (or some evidence) that they own the laptop.
-If the seller says that he/she lost the receipt or that he/she was not given a receipt when it was purchase, then the next way you can protect yourself is to ensure there is an indemnification clause in the contract of sale (more on this below).
+Firstly, ask the seller to show you the receipt (or some evidence) that they own it.
+If the seller says that he/she lost the receipt or that he/she was not given a receipt when it was purchase, then the next way you can protect yourself is to ensure there is an indemnification clause in the contract of sale.

 3. Does it have a warranty?